OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     only child another node with the same name N, the parent is removed.
     This is done to avoid an ambiguity when later on a node with name N needs to be matched.  [get examples by rerunning]
- 1. Diacritic removal - accents and umlauts are removed, in order to improve matching as well as to follow the nomenclatural codes, which prohibit them.
+ 1. Diacritics removal - accents and umlauts are removed in order to improve name matching, as well as to follow the nomenclatural codes, which prohibit them.
-    The original name-string is left behind as a synonym.
+    The original name-string is kept, as a synonym.

 [KC: need to say something about whether these cases get touched again during the process, i.e. do these nodes ever get added back, or are